 In this step, I can dive deeper into the data as well.
 I can evaluate keyword patterns,, fine-tune the industry or even, discover which of my competitors dominates the topic already.

 What’s more, I can find out which keywords they’re ranking for, specifically.

 With the data above, I can understand the whole topic and all areas I need to cover for it.
-What’s left is to prioritize keywords and start working on improving my rankings.
+What’s left is to prioritize target keywords and start working on improving my rankings in the SERP.